The start of NPS®

 Your Net Promoter score is simply the percentage of promoters minus the percentage of detractors.
 It’s a number you can compile and track regularly, not only for a whole company but also for each business, product, store, or customer-service team.
 You can also track it for customer segments, geographic units or functional groups.
 It helps everyone focus on the twin goals of creating more promoters and fewer detractors.
 It is, quite simply, your customer balance sheet.

-The Net Promoter system is much more than just the score.
-NPS® practitioners ask customers the reasons for their ratings using an unstructured, open-ended question.
+The Net Promoter System is much more than just the score.
+Net Promoter System practitioners ask customers the reasons for their ratings using an unstructured, open-ended question.
 This provides employees throughout the organization the opportunity to hear comments from customers every day—in their own words.
 These leaders build that feedback into their operating systems, using it both to address customer concerns and to fuel the innovations that generate more promoters.
 They use this closed loop to learn more about how they can improve their processes, people, products and pricing for the long term.